Today I’m going to cut to the chase and talk about the reasons why you should not start a blog at this particular stage of your life, or perhaps ever.

 I talk a lot about blogging on this site.
 Most of my readers are bloggers, so naturally, I give people what they want to read, plus it is a subject I am interested in a lot.
-I also know that a lot of my readers struggle using WordPress for their blogs, and it is my goal to make those technical hurdles easier to deal with.
+I also know that a lot of you struggle using WordPress for their blogs, and it is my goal to help you overcome those technical hurdles.

 The last thing I would ever want to do is to encourage you to start a blog when it isn’t suitable for you.
 There are so many get-rich-quick style posts on the internet today about how to get a blog online in just a few minutes.
 We both know that isn’t the case, don’t we?
 A tremendous amount of work goes into designing and creating a blog.
 Along with the many technical struggles you might experience, it can all add up to the feeling that perhaps blogging isn’t for you.

-Here are my top five reasons why I think you should leave blogging on the table.
+Here are my top five reasons why I think blogging might not be for you.

-#1 You want/need blogging success to happen quickly
+#1 You should not start a blog if you want/need blogging success to happen quickly

 I already mentioned how blogging is not a get-rich-quick kind of business.
 If it were, then I guess everyone would be doing it.
 It takes a long time (months, even years) to build a loyal audience.
 When you have an audience, you then need to monetise that audience so that you can sustain the business financially, this all takes time too.